 4 Moderately Strong

-For more information on grading gemstone color, read the IGS article, Evaluating Gem Color: Hue, Tone, and Saturation.
+For more information on grading gemstone color, read the IGS article on evaluating gem color.

 To learn about the sources of gem color, read the IGS article on allochromatic and idiochromatic gems.

-For information on special problems involving gem color measurement and the development of various color-order systems, read Gemstone Color Measurements and Specifications.
+For information on special problems involving gem color measurement and the development of various color-order systems, read the IGS article on gemstone color measurements and specifications.